SUNET/sunet-cm-tooling-presentation/slides/init.md

 Besides trusting the current ops repo the trusted keys are used to validate incoming external puppet modules.

+When running `./bumptag` the clients local trust is in used (`gpg --list-keys`) so you might need to import and trust keys locally in order to bump.

 ¹ The GPG key *MUST* be stored on a Yubikey created according to [token-setup.md](https://github.com/SUNET/eduid-docs/blob/master/token-setup.mkd)

 <!-- end_slide -->